Cheer Boys Cheer: Plot

-Following a misunderstanding that Ironside desires to purchase Greenleaf's prized Toby Jug collection, rather than his brewery, Tom consults his headstrong daughter Margaret (Nova Pilbeam) who demands he refuse the offer, despite Tom previously admitting to one of his employees, Matt Boyle (Jimmy O'Dea) that the company were having some financial difficulties.
+Following a misunderstanding that Ironside desires to purchase Greenleaf's prized Toby Jug collection, rather than his brewery, Tom consults his headstrong daughter Margaret who demands he refuse the offer, despite Tom previously admitting to one of his employees, Matt Boyle that the company were having some financial difficulties.
 Incensed, Ironside threatens Greenleaf that they have one week to accept his offer.

 John Ironside arranges to have dinner with Margaret Greenleaf at the Cross Keys Inn though hides his true identity as a member of the Ironside team.
 Masquerading as an advertising executive, he tricks his way into the Greenleaf company where he plots to sabotage the brewery.
 As John spends time in the jovial atmosphere at Greenleaf, he finds the ways of working and light-hearted attitudes appealing and calls his father to announce he will be remaining at Greenleaf as their advertising manager, where profits are already beginning to increase.
 He and Margaret take an unsuccessful drive in a motorcar where he asks Margaret to marry him, to which she enthusiastically agrees.

 Unbeknown to them, Matt also harbours feelings for Margaret and asks her father, Tom, if he can use the upcoming 150th anniversary celebrations to propose to her.
 Following a theatrical show and passionate recital of 'Old Obadiah' Matt presents Tom with an oversized Toby Jug.
 Tom then announces to the crowd that his daughter Margaret is to be married to Matt.
 Horrified at the misunderstanding, Margaret tells her father that she is betrothed to John, as Matt celebrates outside.
 Edmund Ironside then arrives, informing Tom that his son, John Ironside, has been working at Greenleaf under his instructions, deliberately sabotaging their operation.
 John is dismayed and refuses to ever return to his father's brewery.
 Ironside tells Greenleaf that "you can't hold out against Ironsides" and sends a group of thugs to the Coach and Horses, a Greenleaf pub.
 A bar fight ensures, with Greenleaf employees and staff facing off against the heavies.